Sinduri23/GenomicSequenceAnalyzer/README.md

 A FASTA file containing gene sequences (e.g., `genes.fa`)

 ## 💻 Output
-Text files with:
+Text file with:
-- Sequence classifications
-- Highest GC content gene
 - Total and longest gene summary
+- also gives output of the count of GCGC,counts the total genes and gives shortest and longest and also does gc_content analysis

 ## 🧪 Built With
 - Python 3